sofiyams/07-lab-json-ajax/README.md

-# Lab 07: Javascript JSON API example
+# Javascript JSON API example

 The master branch shows how to use the public Wikipedia API.